Bruchus rufimanus: Larval development and adult emergence

-After about 10 days (1–3 weeks depending on temperatures), larvae hatch and bore directly throughout the pod walls and develop within the seed.
+After about 10 days (1–3 weeks depending on temperatures), larvae hatch and bore directly throughout the pod walls, and develop within the seed.
 Larvae are thus protected from biological and chemical control.
 Larval development lasts two to three months.
 Before entering its pupal stage, the larva cuts a circular cap.
-After around ten days of pupal stage, the adult emerges from the seeds.
+After around ten days in the pupal stage, the adult emerges from the seeds.
 Because mating and oviposition are spread over a few weeks, adults can emerge before or after harvest.